okalova/okalova.github.io/_research/research.md

 **Research Rotations at Emory University** : Aug.
 2021 - present
 * As a first year Ph.D. student, I am currently doing 10-week long rotations in 3 different labs.
-* Research experiences from each rotation will be added below upon completion.
+* Research project descriptions from each rotation will be added below upon completion.

 **Research Assistant at Grimsey Lab** : Sept.
 2018 - April 2021